Contact Us

 What’s more?
 Transaction fees are often low, making it one of the most user-friendly means of receiving payments for online businesses.

-Unique OTP An OTP, which stands for one-time-password, is an automatically generated alphanumeric or numeric string of characters.
+Unique OTP An OTP, which stands for one-time password, is an automatically generated alphanumeric or numeric string of characters.

-It uses a unique id to authenticate that a transaction should be permitted on the online platform.
+It uses a unique ID to authenticate that a transaction should be permitted on the online platform.
 A type of OTP is two-factor authentication.

 Bank account transfer Apart from e-wallet to e-wallet account, users should also be permitted to make real-time direct transfers to a traditional bank account.
 This feature improves the acceptability of your app.